ShiftHackZ/Stable-Diffusion-Android/README.md

 ### Option 4: OpenAI

 OpenAI provides a service for text to image generation using [DALLE-2](https://openai.com/dall-e-2) or [DALLE-3](https://openai.com/dall-e-3) models.
-This service is paid,
+This service is paid.

 OpenAI requires to use API KEY, which can be created in [OpenAI API Key settings](https://platform.openai.com/api-keys).